McK22/Calculator/README.md

 #
 # 234BB6B7C3
 #
-# In order to perform a number system conversion one needs to put two number systems and a number written in the first of the two systems.
+# In order to perform a number system conversion put two number systems and a number written in the first one of the two systems.
 It will be
 # converted two the second number system.
 # Example:
 # 10 2